jmservera/WebStencilsDemos/RADServerProject/C++/README.md

 1.  **Open `WebResourceCpp.h/.cpp`**.
 2. Locate the constructor or an initialization method where paths are set (likely involving `FResourcesPath`).
 3.  **Update the path** to the absolute path of the *main project directory* (`WebStencilsDemos`) on your machine (e.g., `C:\Path\To\WebStencilsDemos`).
 The code likely constructs the full path to `resources` from there.
 This ensures the server can find the shared templates and the InterBase database (`resources/data/tasks.ib`).

-Run the RAD Server development server (`EMSDevServer.exe`) and ensure the project's BPL is loaded.
+4. Run the RAD Server development server (`EMSDevServer.exe`) and ensure the project's BPL is loaded.
+5. Open a browser and access `http://localhost:8080/web`

 **IMPORTANT**: The `codeBlock` snippet in the docs includes a `copy` button.
 Due to browser security, this only works when accessing via `localhost` or HTTPS.

+> [!IMPORTANT]
-> _This project has been tested on Windows._
+> _This project is only compatible with the platform `Windows 64-bit (Modern)`.

 ## 📚 Examples
 ### Docs